For many expats, getting permanent residence in Switzerland is a popular alternative to Swiss citizenship. Find out more with our complete guide.

 The main requirement for permanent residence in Switzerland is length of time spent already living in the country on another residence permit (typically a “B” or “L” permit).

-- EU/EFTA citizens;
+- EU/EFTA citizens

-- citizens of the US and Canada;
+- citizens of the United States and Canada

-- spouses and children aged 12-18 of Swiss citizens or “C” permit holders.
+- spouses and children aged 12–18 of Swiss citizens or “C” permit holders

 However, children aged under 12 who come to Switzerland to join their family automatically gain permanent residence.